pradhyumna6459/-Expense-Manager/README.md

-# Prd
+# Expense-Manager

-A new Flutter project.
+A Expense-Manager is a mobile application that maintain your daily transactions.

 ## Getting Started